unknownproject/Silent_Hill_Homecoming/Patches/ReadMe.txt

 - New debug hotkeys [You need to enable FPS counter first].

 Warning!
 Patch 1.23 is password protected.
-The password is my nickname in hex.
+The password is my nickname in hex [UpperCase].
 You are not allowed to share the password to anyone.
 Pay respect or get the hell out of here.